nickovs/uumpy/README.md

 This code forms an 'external module' for Micropython.
 Documentation about how to make use of external modules can be found in the [Micropython documentation](https://docs.micropython.org/en/latest/develop/cmodules.html).

+## Release status

+This code is currently still in a pretty early state.
+It supports core matrix and multi-dimensional array math operations a some basic linear algebra but is currently missing most of the more esoteric functions (although the foundations for them are mostly laid).
+As it stands it is useful for making code that implements matrix maths more readable and for solving simple linear systems but is otherwise incomplete.